tlbravo/deep_learning/Neural Network Model Report.md

 # Neural Network Model Report

 ## Overview
-The purpose of this analysis was to create a binary classifier model that can predict whether applicants' ventures will be successful if funded by the nonprofit organization Alphabet Soup.
-Alphabet Soup’s business team, provided a CSV containing more than 34,000 organizations that have received funding over the years.
-Using knowledge on neural networks, a model with at least 75% accuracy was created using scikit-learn, Pandas, and TensorFlow.
+The purpose of this analysis was to create a binary classifier model that can predict whether applicants' ventures will be successful or not if funded by the nonprofit organization Alphabet Soup.
+Alphabet Soup’s business team provided a CSV containing more than 34,000 organizations that have received funding over the years.
+Using knowledge on neural networks, scikit-learn, Pandas, and TensorFlow a predictive model with at least 75% accuracy was created.

 ## Results